Codecademy/docs/content/kotlin/concepts/datetime/terms/DayOfWeek/DayOfWeek.md

 ## Example

-Here is an example of how to call the `DayOfWeek` method from main.
+Here is an example of how to call the `DayOfWeek` method from main:

 '''kolin
 import java.time.DayOfWeek